 Oteki Reserve – new swings, seating, an accessible picnic table and shade sails have been added.

 Johnson Reserve – new, natural play equipment constructed of timber and rope has been added at the southern end near the Meander Drive entrance and new seating, picnic tables, rubbish bins and a drinking fountain have been installed.
-Works to upgrade bridges and widen connecting boardwalks began in August 2024.
-When the boardwalk and bridge renewal is nearing completion, works to replace the wastewater pipeline running through the reserve will begin and are expected to be completed by April 2025.
+Works to upgrade bridges and widen connecting boardwalks began in August 2024 and will be completed in December.
+Works to renew the wastewater pipeline running through the reserve began in late-November 2024 and are expected to be completed by late-2025.
 Learn more about Johnson Reserve Renewal Works.

 Keam Reserve – a new playground has been installed and includes a wave slide, ropes, ladder climber, spider nets, wiggle walk, and a junior play unit with slide and steering wheel, and an accessible picnic table, seating, and shade sails.